Skip to Content

 Granted, ticks can appear just about anywhere there’s foliage.
 But when it comes to diseases from ticks, the Midwest, Northeast, and South Central regions in the US are where you need to be the most careful.

 For instance, nymphal black-legged ticks, better known as deer ticks, are peaking right now in the Northeast.
-The deer tick has spread from Virginia to as far west as Ohio and north to Maine and Ontario, Canada.
+The deer tick has spread throughout the contiguous 48 states and Alaska.
+However, they are most prevalent in the large area between the East Coast and Texas.
+The Great Lakes region is another common location for deer ticks.

 About 25% of these deer ticks carry the bacteria that causes Lyme Disease, translating to about 406,000 new cases every year.